-A sector that could be a great investment -- one day, why GE is a stock to hang on to, and how to profit from videogamers
+A warning to all Tesla investors, why GE is a stock to hang on to, and how to profit from videogamers

 Amazon.com Inc. If you're searching for the perfect symbol of this frothy, tech-loving, disruption-applauding era, look no further than Amazon.com Inc. The online retailer changes hands for around $1,000 (U.S.) a share, a price that has quadrupled since 2012 despite the company's conspicuous lack of profits.
 The Seattle-based e-commerce giant has lost money in two of the past five fiscal years.
 Only once in its two-decade history has it managed to squeeze out annual earnings of more than $5 a share.
 Ian McGugan explores the investment case for the retailing juggernaut.

 General Electric.
 The Contra Guys have owned General Electric stock for years.
 But their mantra is "Never fall in love with a stock.
 It will not love you back."
 There are concerns about this stock right now, which has been struggling in recent years.
-The dividend might be cut, the debtload needs to be managed and on Nov.
+The dividend might be cut, the debt load needs to be managed and on Nov.
 13 CEO John Flannery will outline a new strategic focus.
 The stock could react.
 The Contra Guys explain why they're holding onto their position.

 The Rundown